 I spent 2015-2018 as a postdoctoral researcher at UC Santa Barbara collaborating with Nicholas Nidzieko and Alyson Santoro to quantify the influence that internal waves have on vertical turbulent mixing of biologically limiting nutrients into the euphotic zone over the continental shelves using sensors on a propelled Autonomous Underwater Vehicle (AUV; pictured above).
 I also worked with the SBC-LTER to use a buoyancy-driven glider to quantify cross-shelf nutrient fluxes to the near-shore kelp forest ecosystems in coastal Southern California.

 I was then a postdoctoral fellow at the Monterey Bay Aquarium Research Institute (MBARI) from 2018-2019 collaborating with Andrea Fassbender, Yui Takeshita, and Ken Johnson to use profiling floats equipped with O2, NO3–, bio-optical, and pH sensors to make budgets of biogeochemical tracers of carbon export in the Northeast Pacific.
+Above is a picture of myself and crew members of the CCGS John P. Tully recovering a damaged float.
 This project coincided with, and provide regional and historic hydrographic context for, in-situ, ship-based and satellite-based export assessments made during the NASA EXPORTS study.
 Using this dataset, we evaluated the evolution of carbon export in distinct biogenic carbon pools over multiple timescales, which we hope will contribute to improved future satellite-based carbon export models.